jymcheong/Virtual-Internship/README.md

 [Sam Poder](https://www.linkedin.com/in/sam-poder/?originalSubdomain=sg) contacted me to ask if I was keen as a mentor with [CodeDay](https://www.codeday.org), but unfortunately I have limited bandwidth due to family & day-job commitments.
 Then I started wondering, why settle for "constraints" due to budget, office-space, school schedules & so on?

-> When we are willing to learn, we should make time & find the right resources to reach goals.
+> When we are willing to learn, we will make time & find the right resources to reach our goals.

 This COVID-19 pandemic showed us that we can be equally productive working & learning from home.